-The UK Commission for Employment and Skills defines HPW as ‘a general approach to managing organisations that aims to stimulate more effective employee involvement and commitment in order to achieve high levels of performance’.
+The former UK Commission for Employment and Skills defined HPW as ‘a general approach to managing organisations that aims to stimulate more effective employee involvement and commitment in order to achieve high levels of performance’.
 HPW is fundamentally a series of processes, practices and policies which can be put into place, and when integrated together can result in improved performance of employees.

 It is widely accepted that HPW practices fall within three broad areas.
 These are: